Market

 Your Company has identified the activities and accordingly projects mainly relating to a) eradicating hunger, malnutrition and

-sanitation b) promoting education, c) Promoting Healthcare and safe drinking water and (d) Rural Development & Livelihood were
+sanitation b) promoting education and c) Promoting Healthcare and safe drinking water, (d) Rural Development & Livelihood

-undertaken in line with the CSR policy.
-The Company made an expenditure on CSR for an amount of ' 90.49 lakhs against the
+enhancement were undertaken in line with the CSR policy.
+The Company made expenditure on CSR for an amount of ' 64.64 lakhs

 DIVIDEND DISTRIBUTION POLICY